Please link this guide if you use it as a reference for your own content

 Lightning Rose now unleashes 1-3 lightning bolts when it attacks.

 Arguably Lisa’s strongest Constellation due to the vast potential her C4 brings to her Elemental Burst.
-At maximum, Lisa’s C4 can increase the effectiveness of her Elemental Burst up to 2.5x.
+Lisa’s C4 drastically improves her Elemental Burst’s damage, Electro Application, and reliability on triggering Dendro Cores.

 How an Arc chooses to release 1-3 bolts involves multiple factors, however.